aggregat4/dendriform/JOURNAL.md

 This synchronous flag does not look nice in all the method calls though, but I'm not sure how to make that better.

 I think we are very close to optimal performance now but it is still unclear what strategy we should use to load the nodes themselves: do we stay with the heuristic that chooses bulk loading or incremental loading like we have now?
 To what values should we tweak the threshold?

+## 12.4.2019

+Starting to add auto hyperlinking for tags and links.
+Problem I am having is that links inside contentEditables are not clickable.
+Dynalist just solves this by only allowing clicking when not in the node (requires setting contenteditable to false on blur) but workflowy has some dark magic that always allows clicking.

+I really want the latter.
+Especially since I would need it for notes anyway.

+Is there some trick whereby I set the link to contenteditable false when mousedown is pressed?